New Horizon Ranch

 4-Day Camps (8 kids maximum) dates as follows: $400 each

-If your not sure which level of camp for your child please ask they will have more fun in the appropriate group, we try to keep friends together, ages similar ect as we get registrations in.
+If your not sure which level of camp for your child please ask they will have more fun in the appropriate group, we try to keep friends together, ages similar etc. as we get registrations in.

 Learn to Ride/Western/English Flat: looking to learn how to ride, have ridden before and just not ready to jump or prefer western riding.
 This camp is limited to 6 riders for more one on one support with 2 instructors present and some volunteer helpers.
 Kids will learn all the basic safety around horses, how to tack up properly, on the ground handling skills and 2 riding lessons a day.

-August 21-24 Advanced Jump Camp 2.6ft+ Full
+July 28-31 Advanced Jump Camp 2.6ft+ (1 Spot Left)

 Commonly Asked Questions